-For higher level students consider giving students a larger product to produce like a actual book, or a PowerPoint presentation of the story on a computer.
-Students can work in co-operative groups with roles that match their strengths.
+For older students, consider a larger assignment, like producing an actual book or a PowerPoint presentation of the story on a computer.
+Students can work in co-operative groups with roles that match their strengths:

-- Editor (Works closely with the writer.
-Checks for spelling errors, as well as, story illustration accuracy and and proper sequencing)
+- Editor (works closely with the writer; checks for spelling errors, as well as story illustration accuracy and proper sequencing)

-All students work together to brainstorm ideas for their story, take notes and produce the final product.
+All students should work together to brainstorm ideas for their story, take notes, and produce the final product.